-SMEC was engaged by Muswellbrook Pumped Hydro Pty Ltd which is a joint venture between AGL Energy Limited and Idemitsu Australia Pty Ltd (the JV) to prepare a Statement of Environmental Effects (SEE) for the proposed geotechnical investigations, which will be submitted to Muswellbrook Shire Council under Part 4 of the Environmental Planning and Assessment Act 1979 (EP&A Act).
+SMEC was engaged by AGL to prepare a Statement of Environmental Effects (SEE) for the proposed geotechnical investigations (The Project), which will be submitted to Muswellbrook Shire Council under Part 4 of the Environmental Planning and Assessment Act 1979 (EP&A Act).
 The proposal seeks consent for geotechnical investigations at Bells Mountain, Muswellbrook for a potential future Pumped Hydro Energy Storage (PHES) scheme using land associated with and adjacent to Muswellbrook Coal Mine.
-The mine operator, Muswellbrook Coal Company Limited (MCC), intends to close the mine and complete rehabilitation by 2026.
+The mine operator, Muswellbrook Coal Company Limited (MCC), has ceased mining operations and is undertaking rehabilitation works.

-This report outlines the traffic and transport assessment undertaken to identify the potential impacts of the proposed geotechnical investigations for the lower reservoir on the road network surrounding the Muswellbrook Coal site.
+This report outlines the traffic and transport assessment undertaken to identify the potential impacts of the proposed geotechnical investigations for the upper reservoir on the road network surrounding the Muswellbrook Coal site.